 Your treating psychiatrist or psychologist will ask you a series of questions to assess your overall mental health status.
 Evaluating bipolar disorder is done by asking about your symptoms- how long they last and how they affect your daily life.
 You will also be questioned on risk factors such as family history of similar illnesses and history of medication or substance abuse.

 Bipolar disorder is known for its episodes of depression and mania.
-A diagnosis of bipolar disorder requires at least one manic episode and one depressive episode.
 You will be asked about your feelings during and after such episodes.
 They will want to know if you feel helpless or in control during manic periods and how long they last.With your permission, they may speak to relatives and loved ones about your behavior and the changes they may have noticed for an accurate assessment.
 Diagnosis is made after considering all aspects of your medical history and medications you have taken in the past.

-As an aid to accurate diagnosis, Diagnostic and Statistical Manual of Mental Disorders (DSM) is used.
-This provides criteria enabling diagnosis of bipolar disorder.
-Here is a guideline on the terms and symptoms looked for:
+As an aid to accurate diagnosis, Diagnostic and Statistical Manual of Mental Disorders (DSM) or International Classification of Mental & Behavioral Disorders (ICD) is used.

 Diagnosing bipolar disorder in children